How It Works

 How Fusionaly's SQLite-based ingestion pipeline handles hundreds of thousands of events per day

-Fusionaly uses SQLite with deliberate buffering and backpressure.
-No heavyweight cluster.
-Every layer—browser SDK, HTTP ingress, WAL-backed writes, and async aggregation—embraces eventual consistency.
-Bursts slow down briefly instead of overwhelming the database.
-Dashboards can lag by a minute during spikes while raw events stay durable.
+Fusionaly uses SQLite with buffering and backpressure.
+It needs no separate database cluster.
+Every layer allows eventual consistency: the browser SDK, the HTTP ingress, the WAL-backed writes, and the background aggregation.
+During a burst, writes slow down instead of overwhelming the database.
+Dashboards can lag by up to a minute during a spike.
+Raw events stay safe on disk the whole time.

 Key guarantees:

-- Ingestion writes straight to disk (no volatile buffers)
+- Ingestion writes straight to disk.
+There is no volatile buffer.

-- Background jobs convert raw events into hourly aggregates
+- Background jobs turn raw events into hourly aggregates

 Retry Strategy

-Section titled “Retry Strategy”Every layer has retries.
-Events don’t get lost.
+Section titled “Retry Strategy”Every layer retries failed operations.
+Events do not get lost.

 | Layer | Retry Behavior |